Russia's war on Ukraine latest: Black Sea grains export deal renewed | Law-Order

 A deal allowing the safe Black Sea export of Ukrainian grain was renewed for at least 60 days - half the intended period - after Russia warned any further extension beyond mid-May would depend on the removal of some Western sanctions.
 PUTIN AND ARREST WARRANT

-* Russian President Vladimir Putin arrived in Crimea on Saturday on an unannounced visit to mark the ninth anniversary of Moscow's annexation of the peninsula from Ukraine. * Putin met with the top command of his military operation in Ukraine, including Chief of the General Staff Valery Gerasimov, at the Rostov-on-Don command post in southern Russia, state media reported on Sunday.
+* Russian President Vladimir Putin visited Mariupol, state media reported on Sunday, his first trip to Moscow-occupied territories of Ukraine's Donbas region since he launched the invasion of Russia's neighbour 13 months ago. * Putin went to Crimea on Saturday on an unannounced visit to mark the ninth anniversary of Moscow's annexation of the peninsula from Ukraine.
+He met with the top command of his military operation in Ukraine at a command post in southern Russia, state media reported on Sunday.

-* Putin also made a working trip to Mariupol, Russian media reported on Sunday, the Russian occupied southern port city that was the site of some of the fiercest fighting early in the war. * Xi Jinping walks a diplomatic tightrope as he heads to Moscow on Monday, seeking to present China as a global peacemaker while strengthening ties with Putin, his closest ally, who faces war crimes charges over his Ukraine war.

 DIPLOMACY, NATO * Three senior U.S. security officials held a video call with a group of their Ukrainian counterparts to discuss military aid to Kyiv, President Volodymyr Zelenskiy's chief of staff said.